centrica-engineering/nucleus-docs/docs/components/ns-product-card.md

 ### Considerations of best practises

-Give multiple cards one parent - To improve scanabilty between multiple products the name, price, and description sections will adjust to be the same height.
-They do this using a common parent.
+Ensure all related product cards are contained within the same `ns-panel`.
+Doing this improves scan-ability and aids product comparison.

 ## Usage